BubbaFatAss/OctoPrint-EspurnaMQTT/README.md

 ![screenshot](relay_editor.png)

 ## Support My Efforts
-This is forked form Tasmota-MQTT plugin by https://github.com/jneilliii/OctoPrint-TasmotaMQTT.
+This is forked from Tasmota-MQTT plugin by https://github.com/jneilliii/OctoPrint-TasmotaMQTT.
 Please consider supporting him if you find this helpful, or dropping me a message if you prefer Espurna over Tasmota ;-).